What Does it Take to Be a Hotel, Motel, and Resort Desk Clerk?

 Featured schools near , edit

-Hotel, Motel, and Resort Desk Clerks state the following job skills are important in their day-to-day work.
+When polled, Hotel, Motel, and Resort Desk Clerks say the following skills are most frequently used in their jobs:

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.